 - Authorizes backend systems, such as cloud services, databases) to interact securely

 JWT stands for JSON Web Token.
-It is a compact and secure API authentication mechanism.
+It’s a compact and secure API authentication mechanism.
 When a user logs into an application, the API server generates a unique token containing a digitally signed signature and encrypted data, including the user’s identity.

 Advantages of JWT